 The social media guide to looking for a job

 Your social media presence could be the clincher or your collapse when it comes to looking for a job.
-Here’s how to present your online self in its best light.
+Use this social media guide for looking for a job to present your online self in its best light.

 Our social media profiles are the virtual face that we present to the world.
 Some people carefully curate that online image, while others splurge the good, the bad and the ugly of their lives onto the screen.
 While your friends might love that photo of you with a traffic cone on your head from a wild night out, potential employers might not.